-5. Data Correction.
+5. Data Correction

-The cognizant Regional Office is responsible for promptly notifying the Office of Job Corps and the Job Corps Data Center to remove invalid credits (General Education Diploma/High School Diploma [GED/HSD], Career Technical Completion, and Placement) from the Outcome Management System (OMS).
+The cognizant Regional Office is responsible for promptly notifying the Office of Job Corps and the Job Corps Data Center (JCDC) to remove invalid credits (High School Diploma/High School Equivalency [HSD/HSE], Career Technical Training Completion, and Placement) from the Outcome Measurement System (OMS).
 Invalid credits will be removed from each measure that is affected regardless of the report card (OAOMS, OMS, POMS, Career Technical Training Report Card [CTTRC]) or contractor responsible for the error (OA, center, or CTS).
-For example, where verification of a HSD has been invalidated, credit would be removed for the GED/HSD Attainment measure.
-In this instance, if the HSD was the sole determinant of his/her graduate status, the student would also be removed from the pool for any placement related measure(s) in the OMS, POMS, and CTTRC report cards.
+For example, where verification of a HSD/HSE has been invalidated, credit would be removed for the HSD/HSE Attainment measure.
+In this instance, if the HSD/HSE was the sole determinant of his/her graduate status, the student would also be removed from the pool for any placement related measure(s) in the OMS, POMS, and CTTRC report cards.
 Similarly, a credited placement that has been found to have been misreported by a CTS provider would lead to the removal of the student from the placement pool of both the CTS and the center OMS report cards.
 Both scenarios hold true whether the center operator and the CTS provider are separate, or one and the same.

-6. Good Faith Errors.
+6. Good Faith Errors

-Contracting Officers, after consulting with appropriate DOL Job Corps officials, are permitted to exercise discretion and not assess liquidated damages in cases where it appears that the misreported data is most likely due to good faith error.
-Another mitigating circumstance might be where data was erroneously recorded but the student outcome was likely achieved - for example a career technical training completion, a GED credit, or a placement credit that was incorrectly reported but where there is verification that the student actually did earn the credit.
+Contracting Officers, after consulting with appropriate DOL Job Corps officials, are permitted to exercise discretion and not assess liquidated damages in cases where it appears that the misreported data is most likely due to a good faith error.
+Another mitigating circumstance may be where data was erroneously recorded but the student outcome was likely achieved.
+For example a career technical training completion, an HSE credit, or a placement credit that was incorrectly reported but where there is verification that the student actually did earn the credit.

-Contracting Officers may also, after consulting with appropriate DOL Job Corps officials, exercise discretion and not assess liquidated damages in cases where liability for government property has been determined and where good faith error occurred.
+Contracting Officers may also, after consulting with appropriate DOL Job Corps officials, exercise discretion and not assess liquidated damages in cases where liability for government property has been determined and where a good faith error occurred.

-7. If Fraud is Suspected.
+7. If Fraud is Suspected